ksonnet/ksonnet-lib/README.md

 }
 ```

-Here we have customized the `strategy` and `selector` fields, but we
+Here we customize the `strategy` and `selector` fields, but we
 can use this method to customize any field in the Kubernetes-standard
 [Deployment Spec API object][deploymentspec].
-In fact, as you will see
+In fact, as
-in the [tutorial][tutorial], _all_ `kube.libsonnet` objects are highly
+the [tutorial][tutorial] demonstrates, _all_ `kube.libsonnet`
-customizable!
+objects are customizable.

-Looking at the YAML that is generated, we can begin to understand the
+If you look at the generated YAML, you can see the customized API
-power of these mixins to customize the default API objects:
+objects.

 ```yaml
 apiVersion: extensions/v1beta1